pyccel/pyccel/developer_docs/semantic_stage.md

 This object contains all necessary `FunctionDef`, `Variable` and `ClassDef` objects which may be imported.
 These are then placed into the `Scope.imports` dictionary so they can be recognised when they are used in the file.

-The case of modules supported by pyccel is somewhat simpler.
+The case of modules supported by Pyccel is somewhat simpler.
 In this case there should be an associated file `pyccel/ast/moduleext.py` (e.g. `numpyext.py`, `itertoolsext.py`) containing all the AST nodes related to this module.
 The file should also contain a [`pyccel.ast.core.Module`](../pyccel/ast/core.py), listing all the objects which are in the file.
 The `Module` object must then be saved in the [`pyccel.ast.utilities.builtin_import_registery`](../pyccel/ast/utilities.py) dictionary.